 Dr. Johan Marais conducted intriguing research, along with fellow veterinarians, Dr’s Mat Gerard and Anthony Blikslager.
 Both from North Carolina State University (USA), their collective research will assist people across the world.
-And understand the unique anatomy of rhino.
+This knowledge will help people to better understand the unique anatomy of Rhino.

 Following this, further research was carried out at a private human hospital in Gauteng.
 The team performed a CT and MRI scan, to take a closer look at the intricate anatomy.
 Finally, Dr. Johan set-up the wrist and ankle bones of the Rhino.
 This was to understand the structure of the different bones and also where the muscles and tendons attach.

 The importance of this research gives us further knowledge of the anatomy of Rhino, our patients, and therefore enables us to treat Rhino faster and more effectively in any situation in the field.
 After a productive week, we look forward to see what else they discover on the anatomy of this iconic animal!

 Our researchers a few years ago with our beloved Rhino, Hope.
 You can read more about hopes story here.